-Eric Sturdza Investments has an ESG Committee in place (comprised of senior management) which governs the definition and application of its Responsible Investment policy, subject to Board approval.
-The committee will be guided by international conventions and applicable laws and directives and will rely on specialist research when defining ESG criteria.
+Eric Sturdza Investments has an ESG Committee which is comprised of senior management and which governs the definition and application of its exclusion policy subject to the approval of the Eric Sturdza Investments' Board.

+We will be guided by international conventions and applicable laws and directives and will rely on specialist research when defining our ESG criteria.